bpicolo/php-fmt/README.md

 As opposed to other parsers, which fix formatting mistakes, php-fmt establishes one true format.
-That is, given equivalent code with any formatting whatsoever, php-fmt will return the exact same result.
-As a result, it should theoretically be impossible for it to create incorrect/invalid PHP.
+That is, given equivalent code with any formatting whatsoever, php-fmt will return the exact same result, and is idempotent.
+As a result, it should also be theoretically impossible for it to create incorrect/invalid PHP.

 It may at some point be customizable, but the goal is for it to be somewhat opinionated, and not necessarily in-line with PSR-N, whose exact formatting opinions